-- 4) Urgent attention needs to be given to the assessment of learning outcomes, ensuring that all stated learning outcomes must be met (to at least the minimum level) in order for a student to pass each individual study course and receive programme credits [paragraph 5.2 refers]. - 5) Library facilities, both in terms of physical space, book-stock and access to other materials (including on-line), as well as accessibility (opening hours) need to be significantly improved as a matter of priority [paragraph 4.4 refers]. - 6) That the Academy gives consideration to the establishment of a short but intensive staff development workshop programme aimed specifically at equipping professional practitioners (brought in to teach in the Academy) with basic pedagogic strategies for teaching in a University context [paragraph 3.5 refers]. - 7) That the Academy monitors more closely the delivery of scheduled teaching sessions to ensure that these take place according to the published timetable and to ensure that cancelled classes are appropriately re-scheduled or the content is delivered through alternative means [paragraph 6.1ii refers]. - 8) Extend the time limit by which students have to submit a formal appeal against assessment processes and outcomes (we suggest to 10-15 working days) [paragraph 5.4iii refers].

-9) To ensure that informal feedback gathered from students, graduates, social partners and industry representatives is captured within the formal processes of the Academy and is used to inform the enhancement of its programmes [paragraph 6.4 refers].
+- 4) Urgent attention needs to be given to the assessment of learning outcomes, ensuring that all stated learning outcomes must be met (to at least the minimum level) in order for a student to pass each individual study course and receive programme credits [paragraph 5.2 refers]. - 5) Library facilities, both in terms of physical space, book-stock and access to other materials (including on-line), as well as accessibility (opening hours) need to be significantly improved as a matter of priority [paragraph 4.4 refers]. - 6) That the Academy consider establishing a short but intensive staff development workshop programme aimed specifically at equipping professional practitioners (brought in to teach in the Academy) with basic pedagogic strategies for teaching in a University context [paragraph 3.5ii refers]. - 7) Extend the time limit by which students have to submit a formal appeal against assessment processes and outcomes (we suggest to 10-15 working days) [paragraph 5.5ii refers]. - 8) To ensure that informal feedback gathered from students, graduates, social partners and industry representatives is captured within the formal processes of the Academy and is used to inform the enhancement of its programmes [paragraph 6.2 refers].